indraai/deva/README.md

 # deva

-Deva is a class object that provides events and object management with inherited properties.
+Deva is a class object that provides structure, events, and object management with inherited properties.

 ## contents
 - [install](#install) - How to install the deva core.
 - [structure](#structure) - Basic structure of `deva`.
 - [agent](#agent) - The `agent` object stores the Agent Profile.
 - [vars](#vars) - Variables are stored in the `this.vars` object.
-- [listeners](#listeners) - Listeners are setup to allow a deva trigger events.
 - [listeners](#listeners) - Listeners are setup to allow a deva trigger events.
 - [devas](#listeners) - This is where sub-devas are loaded into the current deva.
 - [modules](#modules) - A `deva` can add modules to add to their functionality.